-ATHLET is part of the AC software package, which comprises the GRS codes ATHLET, ATHLET-CD and COCOSYS, complemented by the interactive simulator software ATLAS.
+ATHLET is part of the AC2 software package, which comprises the GRS codes ATHLET, ATHLET-CD and COCOSYS, includes the 3D nodal neutronics code FENNECS and is complemented by the interactive simulator software ATLAS/ATLASneo and some productivity tools.

 To allow multiphysical or multiscale simulations, ATHLET has been coupled successfully to various computer codes by means of dedicated coupling interfaces.
 The following figure depicts the essential interfaces that are realized for ATHLET.
-Depending on the characteristic time constants of the coupled processes, the coupling techniques used range from weak form (e.g. data transfer after completed time step) to strong or semi-implicit form (i.e. mutual iteration of the codes' results for each sub step of the FEBE extrapolation algorithm, used for coupling with CFD codes).
+Depending on the characteristic time constants of the coupled processes, the coupling techniques used range from weak form (e.g., data transfer after completed time step) to strong or semi-implicit form (i.e., mutual iteration of the codes' results for each sub step of the FEBE extrapolation algorithm, used for coupling with CFD codes).